 The normal distribution is a continuous probability distribution.
 As we saw in the previous section, the area under the curve of the normal distribution equals the probability that the corresponding normal random variable takes on a value with in a given interval.
-That is, the probability that the normal random variable is in between a and b equals the area under the normal curve in a and b equals the area under the normal curve in a and b equals the area under the normal curve in a and b equals the area under the normal curve in a and a and a and a are a and a are a and a and a are a and a and a are a and a and a are
+That is, the probability that the normal random variable is in between a and b equals the area under the normal curve in between x = a and x = b.